johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 Example:

 zone.example.
-SIGNER ON AGENT msa.example.
+HSYNC ON AGENT msa.example.

-## Semantics of the SIGNER State Field
+## Semantics of the HSYNC State Field

-The SIGNER State field is used to signal to all MSAs what the status of each MSA is from the point-of-view of the zone owner.
+The HSYNC State field is used to signal to all MSAs what the status of each MSA is from the point-of-view of the zone owner.
 The two possible values are "ON" and "OFF" where "ON" means that the MSA is a currently designated signer for the zone and "OFF" means that the MSA